tlsnotary/docs-mdbook/src/faq.md

 ### Is the Notary an essential part of the TLSNotary protocol? { #faq5 }

 No, it is not essential.
-The `Notary` is an optional role which we introduced in the `tlsn` library as a convenience mode to support `Verifiers` who may choose not to participate in the TLS connection themselves.
+The `Notary` is an optional role which we introduced in the `tlsn` library as a convenience mode for `Verifiers` who choose not to participate in the TLS connection themselves.

 For historical reasons, we continue to refer to the protocol between the `Prover` and the `Verifier` as the "TLSNotary" protocol, even though the `Verifier` may choose not to use a `Notary`.

 ### Which TLS versions are supported? { #faq6 }

-We support TLS 1.2 which is an almost-universally deployed version of TLS on the Internet.
+We support TLS 1.2, which is an almost-universally deployed version of TLS on the Internet.
-The are no immediate plans to support TLS 1.3.
+There are no immediate plans to support TLS 1.3.
 Once the web starts to transition away from TLS 1.2, we will consider adding support for TLS 1.3 or newer.

 ### What is the overhead of using the TLSNotary protocol? { #faq7 }